Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 Configuring an InterLink

-Once your InterLink has been created and the provisioning process is complete, you must complete a number of configuration steps to enable traffic to flow across the InterLink.
+Once your InterLink has been created, you must complete a number of configuration steps to enable traffic to flow across the InterLink.

 This document explains the process in full, and gives tips for troubleshooting any potential issues.